 However, you don’t quite fit within the standards that most lenders require.
 In such situations, portfolio mortgages may help.

-Because portfolio mortgages are not sold in the secondary market, the lender that originates them can establish qualification criteria which may be different from the everyday standards.
+Because portfolio mortgages are not sold in the secondary market, the lender that originates them can establish looser qualification criteria.

 Maybe a 49 percent debt-to-income ratio is okay.
 Perhaps the lender knows that your credit history has a few excess dings because of medical problems or a divorce, but really you have a good history of repaying debts.

 Maybe a lower down payment is okay.
 Perhaps you’re a foreign national with a financial situation which does not fit within traditional guidelines.
 Or – with a local bank – maybe you simply have a good long-term relationship.

 The list goes on, but the point is this: portfolio mortgages may allow you to get financing which is otherwise unavailable through the regular lending system.